aiverify-foundation/aiverify-developer-tools/docs/guided_example/deploy_your_plugin.md

 # Deploy Your Plugin

-Now that you've created your plugin component(s), it's time to package it into a single plugin for deployment.
+Now that you have created your plugin component(s), it is time to package it into a single plugin for deployment.

 If you are following the guided example, you should have the following components completed and packaged in its own respective folders: